Who has Died from Lewy Body Dementia?

 Introduction: What is Lewy Body Dementia and why is it important to understand?

-Lewy Body dementia (LBD) is a type of dementia that affects the brain's ability to function properly.
+Lewy Body dementia (LBD) is a type of brain disease that affects the brain’s ability to function properly.
 It is named after the German neuropathologist Fritz Heinrich Lewy who first identified the abnormal protein deposits that are characteristics of the disease.
 LBD can be classified into two main categories; Dementia with Lewy Bodies (DLB) and Parkinson’s Disease Dementia (PDD).

 LBD is a progressive, degenerative illness, meaning that it gets worse over time.
 Symptoms usually start gradually and worsen as the illness progresses.
 Common symptoms of LBD can include confusion, difficulty paying attention, memory loss, visual hallucinations, movement problems, depression, and sleep disturbances.
 It can also affect behaviour, judgement, and speech.